Players: 2 to 4 players, ideally 2

 Price: check on Amazon

-If you click on an affiliate link and decide to buy something, I will earn a small commission, to no extra expense for you.
+If you click on an affiliate link and decide to buy something, I will earn a small commission – I am a member of the Amazon Associates program.

 If you remember, I mentioned in my review of Forbidden Island, that I have bought some used games locally.
 The previous owner must have really loved the Cuban theme, because three of those games share a similar, Cuban theme.
 The first one I looked into, is Santiago de Cuba and here is my review of it.